-- (1) These columns show what the potential payout for each NEO was under the executive short-term cash based incentives for fiscal 2014 if the threshold, target or maximum goals were satisfied for all performance measures.
-Please refer to the discussion in the Compensation Discussion and Analysis entitled, "Short-Term Cash Based Incentives" and the Summary Compensation Table for amounts earned by the NEOs in fiscal 2014. - (2) This column shows the number of shares of restricted stock granted in fiscal 2014 to the NEOs.
+(1) These columns show what the potential payout for each NEO was under the executive short-term cash based incentives for fiscal 2015 if the threshold, target or maximum goals were satisfied for all performance measures.
+Please refer to the discussion in the Compensation Discussion and Analysis entitled, "Short-Term Cash Based Incentives" and the Summary Compensation Table for amounts earned by the NEOs in fiscal 2015.
+No short-term cash based incentive awards were paid to the NEOs for fiscal 2015.

+- (2) This column shows the number of shares of restricted stock granted in fiscal 2015 to the NEOs.
 The restricted stock awards vest over a three-year period in equal annual installments beginning on the first anniversary date of the grant.
 Please refer to the discussion in the Compensation Discussion and Analysis entitled, "Long-Term Equity Incentives."
-Information on the aggregate grant-date fair value of restricted stock awards is set forth in the Summary Compensation Table. - (3) This column shows the number of stock options granted in fiscal 2014 to the NEOs.
+Information on the aggregate grant-date fair value of restricted stock awards is set forth in the Summary Compensation Table. - (3) This column shows the number of stock options granted in fiscal 2015 to the NEOs.
 These stock options vest over a four-year period in equal annual installments beginning on the first anniversary date of the grant.
 Please refer to the discussion in the Compensation Discussion and Analysis entitled, "Long-Term Equity Incentives."
-Information on the aggregate grant-date fair value of stock option awards is set forth in the Summary Compensation Table. - (4) This column shows the exercise price for the stock options granted, which was the closing price of the Company's stock on the grant date indicated. - (5) This column represents the aggregate grant-date fair value of restricted stock and stock option awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
-For assumptions used in determining these values, please see Note 2 (listed under Stock Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2014 Form 10-K. These amounts reflect the Company's accounting expense for these stock option and restricted stock awards to be recognized over the vesting period of the grants, and do not correspond to the actual value that will be recognized by the NEO.
+Information on the aggregate grant-date fair value of stock option awards is set forth in the Summary Compensation Table.

+(4) This column shows the exercise price for the stock options granted, which was the closing price of the Company's stock on the grant date indicated.

+(5) This column represents the aggregate grant-date fair value of restricted stock and stock option awards calculated in accordance with FASB ASC Topic 718, excluding the impact of estimated forfeitures related to service based vesting conditions.
+For assumptions used in determining these values, please see Note 2 (listed under Stock Compensation) in the Notes to Consolidated Financial Statements in our fiscal 2015 Form 10-K. These amounts reflect the Company's accounting expense for these stock option and restricted stock awards to be recognized over the vesting period of the grants, and do not correspond to the actual value that will be recognized by the NEO.